reynier0611/reynier0611.github.io/alice/hiccup_data_and_fastsim.md

 ### Fastsim

-The slurm script we use for fast simulations can be found [here](https://github.com/matplo/pyjetty/blob/master/pyjetty/alice_analysis/slurm/sbatch/fastsim/slurm_fastsim_jewel.sh).
+The code that we use for momentum smearing and efficiency on hiccup can be found [here](https://github.com/matplo/pyjetty/blob/master/pyjetty/alice_analysis/process/user/fastsim/eff_smear.py).
+An example slurm script we use for fast simulations can be found [here](https://github.com/matplo/pyjetty/blob/master/pyjetty/alice_analysis/slurm/sbatch/fastsim/slurm_fastsim_jewel.sh).
 This script writes out to ```/rstorage/generators/jewel_alice/tree_fastsim```.